Careers at the SFO

 The SFO employs external counsel for advocacy, advice, and to assist with disclosure and LPP issues.

 For advocacy and advice, we have a Queen’s Counsel panel and three panels of junior counsel, categorised according to experience.
 We have separate panels for Proceeds of Crime work.
-Our current counsel lists were created in April 2013, following a recruitment competition, and will next be reviewed in 2017.
+Our current counsel lists were created in January 2021 following a recruitment competition.

 We also use Treasury Counsel.